ihommani/blog_source/content/thoughts/how_to_become_dev_envangelist.md

 Where I come from, "evangelist" has a strong conotation.
 Something you will not/should not associate with a term like developer.
 So to speak to everyone, let's consider titles such as **technical advocate** or **technical ambasador**.
 As a developer he/she contributes to software products but stresses on the social and community aspect.
-Not only he codes, he is also the ambassador of an entire company.
+Not only he/she codes, he/she is also the ambassador of an entire company.
 - He presents products and features he directly contributed to (such as SDKs, APIs, articles...).
 - He writes articles and tutorials to help the community he is devoted to.
 - He helps to design products and develops businesses.